Gesh901/Aviation-Study/README.md

     memory usage: 21.0+ MB

 From the summary above, we can see that all the columns are `string` data type.
 Moreover, columns such as `Latitude` and `Longitude` have a lot of missing entries.
-Thus, we need to generate a dataframe that we will use for this analysis without altering the data that has been imported already.
+Thus, we need to generate a dataframe that we will use for this analysis without altering the data that has been imported already in case we might need to get back to it.
 The new dataframe will be called `modified_aviation_df`.

-Also column names are separated by a full stop which might make it a bit confusing when using some of the python functions later on.
+In addition, column names are separated by a full stop which might make it a bit confusing when using some of the python functions later on.
 Therefore, we will begin by modifying the column names and replacing the full stops with underscores.

 ```python